 From three to five months, the child’s feedings will be around the same number per day, but they will consume six to seven ounces.

-This may mean you need to have four to six nine-ounce bottles per day for formula fed babies.
+You need to have four to six nine-ounce bottles per day for formula fed babies.

 After Six Months of Age